GB 6675.3-2025 Safety of toys - Part 3: Flammability

 flowing elements

-EXAMPLE Imitation hair, free-hanging ribbons and paper or cloth strands.
+Note: Imitation hair, free-hanging ribbons and paper or cloth strands are flowing elements.

 3.12